 When the girls were little and we first began allowance, dealing with the cash was fine.
 I thought it was important for them to at first understand the difference between dollar bills and coins and have a concrete understanding of how much money they had saved.

 But after three years of managing allowance, I was done.
 Done with the dollar bills, done with remembering to pay them, and done with the uncertainty of knowing how much allowance each daughter had when we weren’t at home.

 It was time for a better solution.

-The super simple way to manage kids allowance
+How to manage kids allowance with ease

 I’ve tried a number of methods to make this allowance thing easier but so many came up short – some couldn’t be accessed by phone, some were way too complicated, and others just didn’t suit our needs.